dpak11/blockchain/README.md

 	![User Login API example](git_images/login.jpg)

 	User input will contain User ID and password.
-This is the User ID that was generated during email registeration process.
+This is the User ID that was generated during the User Registeration process.
 	If Login verification is successful, you will receive a token

-- API to list all pending transactions waiting to be mined sequentially.
+- API to list all pending transactions waiting in queue (to be mined sequentially).

 	To view all pending transactions for a particular userID: